 Trauma & Critical Care Surgery Services: Conditions & Treatments

-The trauma and critical care team at UC Irvine Medical Center, home to Orange County's only Level I adult and Level II pediatric trauma center, are experts at treating the full range of serious and life-threatening injuries, including:
+The trauma and critical care team at UCI Medical Center, home to Orange County's only combined Level I adult and Level II pediatric trauma center, are experts at treating the full range of serious and life-threatening injuries, including:

 Spleen and liver injuries